-Writer Jean Cocteau and director Jean-Pierre Melville joined forces for this elegant adaptation of Cocteau’s immensely popular, wicked novel about the wholly unholy relationship between a brother and sister.
-Elisabeth (a remarkable Nicole Stéphane) and Paul (Edouard Dermithe) close themselves off from the world by playing an increasingly intense series of mind games with the people who dare enter their lair—until romance and jealousy intrude.
-Melville’s operatic camera movements and Cocteau’s perverse, poetic approach to character merge in Les enfants terribles to create one of French cinema’s greatest, and most surprising, meetings of the minds. —The Criterion Collection
+Jean Cocteau and Jean-Pierre Melville joined forces for this adaptation of Cocteau’s wicked novel about the wholly unholy relationship between a brother and sister, Elisabeth and Paul, who close themselves off from the world by playing an increasingly intense series of mind games.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

 What's all this about authorship?
 A script by Cocteau—let alone his narration—can make a film by Melville or Bresson feel like a portal to Cocteau's underworld.
 And so we get a strange blend of Melville's formal precision and Cocteau's free-form poetic links and allegories.
 Madly loose, but loaded with an obsessive collector's taste for youthful impulses that hold tight, even while adulthood springs up around them.

 It's hard not to get lost in the story while being mesmerized by the décors and all the actors and actresses.
 One viewing alone is so not enough.
 From Decae's breathtaking cinematography to Cocteau's magnificent screenplay, all the performances guided by the genius of Melville, the editing, the production design & costume design...
 Not a single flaw.
 I wish I could watch this in a gigantic screen under the stars.